What Do Americans Think?

 The ERA includes protections from the Save Local Business Act that codify the longstanding and common sense precedent that preserves the path to owning one’s own business for thousands of Americans.
 This provision provides clarity on the joint-employer standard by stating that businesses should not be held liable for other businesses that are not under their control.

-5) Protection for Independent Contractors
+5) Legal Clarity for Independent Workers

 Millions of Americans enjoy the flexibility of being an independent contractor but unclear or ever-changing definitions of the term “employee” threaten to reclassify countless workers.